Airtable/airtable.js/README.md

 # Configuration

-There are two configurable options available:
+There are three configurable options available:

   * apiKey - set the token to your secret API token.
 Visit [your account page](https://airtable.com/account) to create an API token.  (`AIRTABLE_API_KEY`)
   * endpointUrl - the API endpoint to hit.
 You might want to override it if you are using an API proxy (e.g. runscope.net) to debug your API calls. (`AIRTABLE_ENDPOINT_URL`)
+  * requestTimeout - the timeout in milliseconds for requests.
+The default is 5 minutes (`300000`)

 You can set the options globally via Airtable.configure: